 You can follow the journey and see photos throughout the day on Twitter at #streetsonnets and follow @brookes_hums

 For those who miss the sonnet machine on Friday you can try out the Department’s online sonnet generator.
 Visit the website to generate a sonnet and inspire your day!

-For more information about the Department of English and Modern Languages at Oxford Brookes and available courses visit their website.
+Visit the Department of English and Modern Languages at Oxford Brookes for more information about available courses.